harunjeylan/harunjeylan/README.md

 - 👋 Hi, I’m @harunjeylan
 - 👀 I’m interested in ...AI and Ethical Hacking
 - 🌱 I’m currently learning ...
-Python Programming
+Python, C++, JavaScript Programming
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...